-Professors: Sandra Fital-Akelbek, Afshin Ghoreishi, Kent Kidman, George Kvernadze, Matthew Ondrus, Timothy Steele, Paul Talaga; Associate Professors: Mahmud Akelbek, Rachel Bachman, Chloe Cai, Julian Chan, Mihail Cocos, James Peters; Assistant Professors: Shawn Broderick, Cora Neal, C. David Walters; Instructor: Shannon Dixon
+Professors: Sandra Fital-Akelbek, Chloe Cai, Afshin Ghoreishi, Kent Kidman, George Kvernadze, Matthew Ondrus, Timothy Steele, Paul Talaga; Associate Professors: Mahmud Akelbek, Rachel Bachman, Julian Chan, Mihail Cocos, Cora Neal, James Peters; Assistant Professors: Shawn Broderick, Alees Lee, C. David Walters; Instructor: Shannon Dixon

 From data mining to forensics, mathematics is the language of choice for an ever increasing number of disciplines.
 The scientist, the engineer, the actuary, the financial planner - all use algebra, geometry, calculus and statistics.
 But also the voter needs to understand these concepts, albeit at a less advanced level, to reach informed decisions about a multitude of issues from utility rates and retirement saving to information security and global warming.